jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **D**

-the join() method of the os.path module can concatenate a given path with any number of subsequent paths given.
+The join() method of the os.path module can concatenate a given path with any number of subsequent paths given.
 Those paths can be a partial path, a directory name and/or a filename.

 ## Trivia #10
 ### Code